Planning Permit Information

 Coming soon!

 The City’s Housing Element Program 4 includes a process to fast-track ADU applications through plan check by moving them to the top of the queue and reducing plan check turnaround times.
-Stay tuned for more information in early 2025!
+Stay tuned for more information in 2025!

 ADU One-Stop-Shop